nodejs/node/doc/api/stream.md

 *Note*: Once the `readable._read()` method has been called, it will not be called again until the [`readable.push()`][stream-push] method is called.
+`readable._read()` is guaranteed to be called only once within a synchronous execution, i.e. a microtick.

 The `size` argument is advisory.
 For implementations where a "read" is a single operation that returns data can use the `size` argument to determine how